 It deserves saying, lots of other people and experiences brought me to this point, but had it not been for that one recruiter who encouraged me, I might have let that initial rejection as a teller turn me off from banking.

 Another lesson I learned in the course of my career is this one:

 2. What you think you want most in life might not be the thing that will make you most happy.

 I often think about whether I made the right decision to give up my dream of being a pediatrician.
 Then I think about how much I love most of my days in banking.
-When I was CEO & President of Franklin Bank, we focused most of our work on improving our urban communities.
-We had 4 initiatives: build affordable housing; develop community facilities to help keep our youth safe and off the streets; build capacity of our social and charitable non-profit organizations; and foster small business entrepreneurship for businesses like many of you in this room.
+I was CEO & President of two community banks, Franklin Bank here in the Twin Cities and, later City First Bank of DC in Washington, DC.
+We focused most of our work on improving our urban communities.
+We had key initiatives; build affordable housing, develop community facilities to help keep our youth safe and off the streets, build capacity of our social and charitable non-profit organizations, and foster small business entrepreneurship for businesses like many of you in this room.
 Every day, I enjoyed meeting with customers and prospects to learn all about how they turned their dream into a reality for them.
 It is a wonderful feeling to watch some of the businesses I have helped succeed.

 This leads me to comment about a third lesson I learned, which is: